inaimathi/gtypist-single-space/gtypist.typ

 I:(8A) Pointed Paragraph (i o)
 *:_R_R_L100
-S:    I'm going to obtain oil options tonight and to file my :copies without noise, or outside notice.
+S:I'm going to obtain oil options tonight and to file my :copies without noise, or outside notice.
 I am anxious to :avoid an action.
 If I voice an official opinion, I will omit :serious points.
 Knowing conditions, I am hoping that I'll